Every day, millions of people make a very critical mistake – one that could cost them their health!

-A new study, published this month in The American Journal of Medicine, found that 80% of Americans consume far less dietary fiber than what is recommended, and that the majority of men eat only half of the amount of fiber they need for good heart health.
+A new study, published this month in The American Journal of Medicine, found the dietary fiber intake and cardiometabolic risks among US adults to estimate 80% of Americans consume far less dietary fiber than what is recommended.
+Additionally, the study states that the majority of men eat only half of the amount of fiber they need for good heart health.
 According to experts, a woman’s daily diet should include at least 20-25 grams of fiber, while men should consume between 30- 38 grams of dietary fiber each day.
 Sadly, the typical American diet is severely lacking in this vital component, and consists of a mere 15 grams of dietary fiber per day!

 People who consume less than the daily recommended levels of dietary fiber display much higher rates of obesity, chronic inflammation, type 2 diabetes and metabolic syndrome – all major risk factors for cardiovascular disease.

 The American Institute for Cancer Research also reports that, “about 45 percent of colorectal cancer cases could be prevented if we all ate more fiber–rich plant foods and less meat, drank less alcohol, moved more and stayed lean.”
 Don’t let yourself be at risk when the solution is so simple!